-Less advanced cancer of the prostate - requiring specified treatment
+Less advanced cancer of the prostate - requiring specified treatment tumours undergoing active surveillance or observation only.

 Tumours of the prostate histologically classified with a Gleason score of 6 that have progressed to at least clinical TNM classification T1NOMO and must have resulted in the undergoing of any treatment to remove or destroy tumour cells.